onalltuna/SoftwareEngineeringCourseProject/README.md

 # SoftwareEngineeringCourseProject
-Project of the Sofware Engineering Course we have developed this game with a team of 5.
+Project of the Software Engineering Course we have developed this game with a team of 5.